TrollSkull/TNTReporter/README.md

 </div>

 # 🧨 TNT Reporter
-Lightweight plugin that detects and notify if the player has `broken/placed/collected or activated` TNT blocks.
+Lightweight plugin that detects and notify if the player has `broken, placed, collected or activated` TNT blocks.

 Also this plugin can block active TNT blocks and prevent the explosion with a silly rocket explosion, check [Features](#-features) for more info!